 i) University/METU: Middle East Technical University.

 Principles Concerning the Conduct of Education in Double Major Programs

 Double Major Programs

-ARTICLE 5 – (1) A double major program is an undergraduate program, independent from the major program the student is enrolled in.
+ARTICLE 5 – (1) A double major program is a program independent of the major program the student is enrolled in.

 (3) The curriculum of a double major program incorporates all the courses of the major program of that department.

 (4) There may be identical or equivalent courses in the double major program and the major program which the student is enrolled in.

 (5) Except for the common or equivalent courses in the two programs, students in a double major program are required to take a minimum of 12 courses provided that the total of the credit points is not less than 36.